Dungeons & Dragons in other media: HarperCollins

-In 2021, HarperCollins Children's Books announced exclusive rights to publish Dungeons & Dragons middle grade books such as "novels, illustrated chapter books, and graphic novels".
-The first book of the Dungeon Academy series, Dungeon Academy: No Humans Allowed by author Madeleine Roux and artist Tim Probert, is scheduled to be released in Fall 2021 and is set in the Forgotten Realms.
-The publisher also announced two other series would begin in 2022: an untitled Dungeons & Dragons graphic novel series by author Molly Ostertag and artist Xanthe Bouma and the Dungeons & Dragons: HarperChapters series.
+In 2021, HarperCollins Children's Books obtained exclusive rights to publish Dungeons & Dragons middle grade books such as "novels, illustrated chapter books, and graphic novels".
+The first book of the Dungeon Academy series, Dungeon Academy: No Humans Allowed by author Madeleine Roux and artist Tim Probert, was released in Fall 2021 and is set in the Forgotten Realms.
+Two other series began in 2022: an untitled Dungeons & Dragons graphic novel series by author Lee Knox Ostertag and artist Xanthe Bouma and the Dungeons & Dragons: HarperChapters series.

 Comics

 1985–2010

 During the 1980s and 1990s, DC Comics published several licensed D&D comics, including Advanced Dungeons & Dragons, Dragonlance, Forgotten Realms, and Spelljammer.
 Also during the 1980s, one-page "mini-comics" appeared as advertisements in both Marvel and DC publications, always ending with the line "To Be Continued..."

 After the release of the 3rd Edition, KenzerCo, better known for the popular gaming comic Knights of the Dinner Table, secured the licensing rights to produce official D&D comics.
 Using the license, they produced a number of different mini-series.
 One notable mini-series for this comic line entitled Tempest's Gate was authored by Sean Smith.
 It featured memorable iconic characters of D&D such as Zed Kraken, a powerful and influential magus.

 In 2002, Iron Hammer Graphics published the single-issue comic Vecna: Hand of the Revenent.
 In 2005, the license passed to Devil's Due Productions.
 Starting in June of that year, Devil's Due began releasing official adaptations of D&D tie-in novels, starting with Salvatore's Dark Elf Trilogy.

 As webcomics grew, many D&D inspired comics were created with some of them even going as far as publishing physical books.
 Amongst the more popular ones are Rich Burlew's The Order of the Stick and Tarol Hunts's Goblins.
 The game has also been seen in several FoxTrot comic strips over the years played by Jason and his best friend Marcus.